wolffg/tf-tutorial/install-mac-docker.md

 Docker.
 Although Docker runs in a VM, the advantage is that Docker images come with all dependencies are pre-installed and pre-compiled.

+*Note: Docker for Mac requires OS X 10.10.3 Yosemite or newer running on a 2010 or newer Mac.*

 ## Clone this repository

 Using git, clone this tutorial and enter that directory.